 - Some hedging transactions

-As a general rule, anything you own for personal use or investment, such as stocks and bonds, is a capital asset.
-The sale of an otherwise capital asset can be treated as an ordinary gain or loss if the exchange is made to a related person, such as between the executor and the beneficiary of an estate or between you personally and your business entity.
+Gains and losses realized in the course of doing routine business are ordinary.
+Anything you own for personal use, such as your home or your personal investments, is a capital asset.
+The sale of an otherwise capital asset can be treated as an ordinary gain or loss if the exchange is made with a related person.
+This would be the case between the executor and a beneficiary of an estate or between you personally and your business entity.